 At Princeton Engineering, we ensure students master the fundamental principles of engineering science, then prepare them to make their own contributions to their fields—all with the goal of solving problems of broad importance for society.

 Students develop foundational knowledge and creative problem-solving skills needed for leadership in a wide range of fields.
 Our low student-to-faculty ratio allows students to develop close working relationships with professors who are among the best in their fields.

 Undergraduate education at Princeton combines the strengths of a world-leading research institution with the qualities of an outstanding liberal arts college.
 As a result, students make interdisciplinary connections across the University, often combining entrepreneurship, arts, public policy, and other interests with their engineering studies.
 One in four undergraduates at Princeton is an engineering student.

-Students may pursue the Bachelor of Science in Engineering (B.S.E.) in the departments of Chemical and Biological Engineering, Civil and Environmental Engineering, Computer Science, Electrical Engineering, Mechanical and Aerospace Engineering, and Operations Research and Financial Engineering.
+Students may pursue the Bachelor of Science in Engineering (B.S.E.) in the departments of Chemical and Biological Engineering, Civil and Environmental Engineering, Computer Science, Electrical and Computer Engineering, Mechanical and Aerospace Engineering, and Operations Research and Financial Engineering.
 The Computer Science department offers both the B.S.E. degree and the liberal arts (A.B.) degree.

 Admission of undergraduate students is handled through Princeton’s central Office of Admission.